paragrajhans/Hhbuilder/README.md

 Serialize the household as JSON upon form submission as a fake trip to the server

 ## Installation
-Get the repository and  open index.html file on any web browser
+Download the repository and open index.html file on any web browser